yktoo/yktoo.com/content/blog/0322/index.en.md

 This is made so beautifully and precisely that I really adored it!

 And here's another Bulgarian fetish: lions.
 Lions are all over the place here.
-Even the national currency is called "lion" (//лев//):
+Even the national currency is called "lion" ({{< fl "лев" >}}):
 ![](img:1.bp.blogspot.com/-A5d-GN6FYNI/WQ3-dzIPY_I/AAAAAAAAp5Q/JzmlXgyecGIbeAhcp9s0uHt4hUEisYuLgCPcB/s1600/dsc04962.picasaweb.jpg:a "Lion next to the Monument to the Unknown Soldier.")

 You can also find lions before the Palace of Justice.
 As well as numerous reporters: